Life of ‘Umar ibn al-Khattab: Part 3

 white crescent moon in the sky

 In part two of this series we highlighted some instances of ‘Umar’s opinion coinciding with the Holy Qur’an.
-In this third part of our series on ‘Umar, (radi ullahu anhu), we highlight some of virtues and his amazing insight.
+In third part of our series on ‘Umar, (radi ullahu anhu), we highlight some of virtues and his amazing insight.

 People were afraid of him and so was the Shaytan

 Sa‘d ibn Abi Waqqas said: ‘Umar ibn al-Khattab sought permission to see the Messenger of Allah.
 There were some women of Quraysh with him who were talking to him.
 They were asking too many questions, raising their voices above his .
 When ‘Umar ibn al-Khattab asked for permission to enter, they ran and hid.
 The Messenger of Allah gave him permission to enter, so ‘Umar came in and found the Messenger of Allah smiling.
 He said, “May Allah make you smile always.
 O’ Messenger of Allah.”
 The Prophet said, “I am surprised about these women who were with me.
 When they heard your voice, they ran and hid. ” ‘Umar said, “You have more right to be feared by them.
 O’ Messenger of Allah.”
 Then ‘Umar said, “O’ enemies of yourselves!
 Do you fear me and not the Messenger of Allah?”
-They said, “Yes, you are more harsh and more stem than the Messenger of Allah.”
+They said, “Yes, you are more harsh and more stern than the Messenger of Allah.”
 The Messenger of Allah said, “O’ son of al-Khattab, by the One in Whose hand is my soul, the Shaytan never meets you on a path but he takes another path“.
 (Bukhari)

 “You are just a stone; you do not cause harm or bring benefit”